-Underwear is marketed in an incredibly gendered way, with branding that relies heavily on stereotypes and advertising imagery that is often alienating, or even triggering, for many people—particularly those who already grapple with being misgendered in their everyday lives.
+Underwear is marketed in an incredibly gendered way, with branding that relies heavily on stereotypes and advertising imagery that is often alienating, or even triggering, for many people — particularly trans and nonbinary people who already grapple with being misgendered in their everyday lives.
 Feeling excluded or underrepresented in an area that feels so personal and private can be incredibly discouraging.

 There are, though, brands that don't rely on stereotypes or the gender binary when they create underwear, and they are a welcome relief from the male gaze-y "fantasy" of ultra-feminine undergarments.
 These brands also tend to feature size and ability inclusivity as well, offering a wide range of sizes, and either already are or can be tailored to fit people of all abilities comfortably.

-Especially right now, when our current administration is trying to make sure that trans people have as few rights as possible, and when our society still spouts outdated views on gender and sexuality, we need brands that don't conform to the prior outdated norms.
-Below, we rounded up some underwear brands that operate without gender labels.
+Especially right now, when violence against trans people is on the rise, and when our society still spouts outdated views on gender and sexuality, we need brands that don't conform to the prior outdated norms.
+Below, we rounded up some gender-neutral and nonbinary underwear brands to shop now.

 We talked to the founders of Just Babes Club, aka JBC Lingerie, earlier this year, and they told us that the brand is committed to "[representing] lots of different punk and badass babes" of every gender.
 The brand is also incredibly inclusive in its sizing, because everyone needs a good lingerie set.

 Brand founders Fran and Naomi say they founded Tomboy X because they wanted "underwear that fit regular bodies and fit how we saw ourselves."
 From that, they've launched a wide range of styles, so everyone can find a fit that reflects themselves.